brunorijsman/dske-python/docs/dske-protocol.md

 ### Connectivity

-The lines between the clients and the hubs indicate that there is IP connectivity between the clients and the hubs.
+The topology diagram above contains lines that represent the connectivity between the various network nodes (clients, hubs, encryptors).
-There may be multiple IP hops between the clients and the hubs, which is not shown in the diagram.
+These lines are not intended to represent single-hop point-to-point connections.
-The line is not intended to represent a direct point-to-point link
+Instead they represent potentially multi-hop IP connectivity between the network nodes; each link may contain multiple switch or router hops.

 ## Interfaces